-Our law provides that a defendant may testify in his own behalf if he elects to do so.
-This, however, is a right accorded a defendant, and in the event he elects not to testify, that fact cannot be taken as a circumstance against him.
+Our law provides that a defendant may testify in her own behalf if she elects to do so.
+This, however, is a right accorded a defendant, and in the event she elects not to testify, that fact cannot be taken as a circumstance against her.

-In this case, the defendant has elected not to testify and you are instructed that you cannot and must not refer to or allude to that fact throughout your deliberations or take it into consideration for any purpose whatsoever as a circumstance against him.
+In this case, the defendant has elected not to testify and you are instructed that you cannot and must not refer to or allude to that fact throughout your deliberations or take it into consideration for any purpose whatsoever as a circumstance against her.